Solidarity and social distancing: A sociologist's perspective

 Coronavirus has a lot to teach us about social order and the moral nature of our everyday lives.
 Sociologists, therefore, have special insight about the pandemic.

 The coronavirus threat has rapidly produced a new type of social order, one in which people are bound together through new acts of collective solidarity, even if they are practicing "social distancing" or physical distancing.
-French Sociologist Émile Durkheim (1858-1917) provides some helpful ways to think about what is happening to us now.
+French sociologist Émile Durkheim (1858-1917) provides some helpful ways to think about what is happening to us now.

 We may feel as though "social distancing," or physical distancing, threatens social cohesion and isolates individuals, preventing them from acting together.
 But this is not how Durkheim would see it.
 Rather than a breakdown in social contact and further individualization, what we have seen throughout the world is an intensification of social life, as people self isolate and submit to the inconveniences of what may be a prolonged period of quarantine.